G1DY/alx-system_engineering-devops/0x02-shell_redirections/README.md

-list last 10 files of /etc/passwd
+list first 10 lines of a file